yxlin/yxlin.github.io/_docs/basics/mle.md

 "ggdmc:::n1PDFfixedt0" (meaning node 1 probability density
 function), "ggdmc:::fptcdf" or "ggdmc:::fptpdf", you need to handle the calculation of "defective distributions" accordingly.
-These are the functions originally from Heathcote and Brown (2008), but since version 0.2.6.7, _ggdmc_ has no longer exposed them in R interface.
+These are the functions originally from Brown and Heathcote(2008), but since version 0.2.6.7, _ggdmc_ has no longer exposed them in R interface.

 By the way, the top x axis in the above figure labels _TRUE_, representing